rrousselGit/provider/README.md

 ### Exposing a value

-To expose a variable using `provider`, simply wrap any widget into one of the provider widgets from this packages and pass it your variable.
+To expose a variable using `provider`, wrap any widget into one of the provider widgets from this package and pass it your variable.
 Then, all descendants of the newly added provider widget can access this variable.

-A naive example would be to wrap the entire application into a `Provider` widget and pass it our variable:
+A simple example would be to wrap the entire application into a `Provider` widget and pass it our variable:

 ```dart
 Provider<String>.value(